pedestal/pedestal/app/docs/design-spec.md

 Are we using channels well?
 Policy choices - e.g. buffer size, channel type - and assembly, meaning should channel structure be assembled around core functions as opposed to integrated with them?

+When can a function in a dispatch map make a call to an external service?

+We need to provide a way for functions in dispatch maps to do asynchronous work.
+This may remove the need to interact with services through messages.
+Maybe they can return channels or they could always do work on their own go block.